SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/overview.md

 The description is closely linked to the {{< openapi >}}, which describes each interface in detail, as well as the device and sensor libraries in the *Reference guide*:

 -   [REST implementation](https://{{< domain-c8y >}}/api/core/{{< c8y-current-version >}}/#section/REST-implementation) is the reference for all general concepts.
--   [Device management library](/reference/device-management-library/) specifies the data model for device management.
+-   [Device integrator library](/reference/device-integrator-library/) specifies the data model for device management.
 -   [Sensor library](/reference/sensor-library/) specifies the data model for sensors and controls.

 If you develop using Java ME/SE, JavaScript or C/C++, check the relevant chapters in this guide for even more convenient access to {{< product-c8y-iot >}}'s functionality.
 Also, if you use any of the supported development boards, see the corresponding description in the Devices guide for more information.